wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

 Python suite. **Reading it** has one working surface out of the five mapped, and is now the bottleneck.

-Next step: phase 6, whose two command families (consultation and search, cases F and
+Next step: phase 6, the consultation and search commands. **Sequencing decided** — they come before rewriting `AGENTS.md`, which is their first consumer: that file can only stop pointing at dead ends (`wex talk`, a human surface; `.wex/knowledge/`, raw templates) once there are commands and a built artefact to point at instead.

-G) are what make a corpus of this size usable at all.
-They share the aggregation building block that case A just proved, as do case B (`AGENTS.md`) and case D (agents reading the app's own knowledge).
-The non-Python repositories follow, once their language addons ship the templates the Python one has.
+Then the non-Python repositories, once their language addons ship the templates the Python one has.

 Still open, unrelated to the phases:
 - `dev-css` ships an empty `description`; `dev-javascript` and `dev-php` both claim